B4M-TECH/B4MFunnelReact/demo/react-sandbox/README.md

 npm run preview # or: yarn preview -> Serves the production build locally
 ```
 ## Using a local widget build
 While developing the widget itself, rebuild the root package (`npm run build` at repo root).
-The sandbox depends on the GitHub version by default; to point it at your local build, temporarily replace the dependency in `package.json` with `file:../../` and reinstall.
+The sandbox now consumes the published npm package; to point it at your local build, temporarily replace the dependency in `package.json` with `file:../../` and reinstall.
+To return to npm: `npm install b4m-widget-funnel@latest`.